 Caring for someone can be hard and getting time off isn’t easy.
 Most carers need a break from time to time.
 It’s really important that you try to build in some time off for yourself, however hard that may seem.

 You may want a short break of just an hour or two, a whole day or longer.
 What kind of break and for how long will depend on your circumstances and the type of care and support that the person you care for requires.
 Respite care can mean lots of different things and can mean the person you care for having a short stay in a care home, attending a day service or receiving alternative care at home.
+Having a break from caring is important for you as an individual but can also be just as beneficial for the loved one you care for.

 Where to start?